tacaswell/tacaswell.github.io/content/a-horror-story.md

 archive.

 My [editor](https://www.gnu.org/software/emacs/) writes temporary backup copies while editing to the filename with a `~` appended.
-Thus, for ever source file `foo.m` I had been working on there was a paired `foo.m~` in the directory as well.
+Thus, for every source file `foo.m` I had been working on there was a paired `foo.m~` in the directory.
 At the time I was working in MATLAB and as was the convention had all off my source in one directory.
-This was the code that I sued to generate the figures in my senior thesis and, more critically, the figures of [a paper we had in preparation]( https://www.sciencedirect.com/science/article/abs/pii/S0304399108003264) which would require further revision.
+This was the code that I used to generate the figures in my senior thesis and -- more critically -- the figures of [a paper we had in preparation]( https://www.sciencedirect.com/science/article/abs/pii/S0304399108003264) which would require further revision.
 Not wanting to archive transitory and duplicate files I happily typed